For a comprehensive review of the Europe market, click below:

 2001

-The Manchester hotel supply experienced a compound annual growth rate (CAGR) of 3.1% between 2012 and 2021 and is now the largest market outside London (by room count).
-There are currently 35 properties in the pipeline for Manchester, creating an influx of almost 3,400 new rooms and therefore increased pressure on the future performance of the existing supply, especially for the upper-midscale and upscale supply.
 The economic impact of tourism activity in the city is significant.
 Manchester is the UK’s second most visited city for staying visits for both domestic and international markets (behind London).
-Manchester also has a number of large-scale infrastructure projects, scheduled or currently under development, that should positively affect hotel demand in the city, such as the High Speed 2 rail line or the Co-Op Live Arena.
+Manchester also has a number of large-scale infrastructure projects, scheduled or currently under development, that should positively affect hotel demand in the city, such as the Co-Op Live Arena which will be the UK’s largest indoor facility (having capacity for 23,500 people) and is recently opening in April 2024.

 The widespread impact of the coronavirus (COVID-19) has had an unprecedented impact on hotels and hotel values worldwide.